Detailed guides to painful problems, treatments & moresitemap

 An extremely detailed guide to iliotibial band syndrome (runner’s knee), with detailed reviews of every treatment option

 Iliotibial band syndrome (ITBS) — also misleadingly known as iliotibial band friction syndrome — is a common1 repetitive strain injury that causes pain mainly on the side of the knee, especially when descending stairs and hills.
 It is often maddeningly stubborn.
-The injury mainly plagues runners, but a few unlucky cyclists and hapless hikers will get it too, and it may even be common in inactive people in the aftermath of a knee surgery or other unknown causes of vulnerability.
+The injury mainly plagues runners — roughly one in 60 marathoners2, probably the second most common running injury3 — but a few unlucky cyclists and hapless hikers will get it too, and it may even be common in inactive people in the aftermath of a knee surgery, or other unknown causes of vulnerability.

 Pain on the side of the knee is notably different from the other common kind of runner’s knee, patellofemoral pain, which causes pain on the front of the knee and often gets mixed up with ITBS.
 Another common point of confusion: contrary to popular belief, ITBS is not a hip or thigh problem — that’s something else (more below).

 Although IT band syndrome is common, there are no clearly effective treatments for it, just a mess of options ranging from imperfect to completely bogus.
 Most popular approaches — like stretching — have major problems.
-Like almost everything else in sports and musculoskeletal medicine, ITBS is surprisingly neglected by science and poorly understood, while several simplistic myths about it persist — like the idea that it is a “friction” syndrome, which the evidence clearly points away from while the idea continues to misdirect treatment efforts.
+Like almost everything else in physical medicine, ITBS is surprisingly neglected by science and poorly understood,4 but there are many persistent and simplistic myths about — like calling it a “friction” syndrome, which is still just a contested theory.

 Bogus ideas about bad treatments: IT Band syndrome myths are common